PennTURBO/EhrGraphCollab/DJT_BMI.md

 - How do we describe the provenance of that data, in terms of rows and columns.
 Assume that the `patient` column can be used a unique primary key.
 - How do we describe the SAPRQL update process that calculated DJT's BMI?
 - How do we say that the BMI data was transformed into RDF triples?
 How do we say what RDF triples are?
-    - say some software application generates the update statement below, based on a configuration file.
+    - given that some software application generates the update statement below, based on a configuration file.
 The configuration file could be the plan specification.
 How should the application (which reads the configuration and the input data and writes the BMI triples) be instantiated?
 Some thing the bears the plan?
 Something that participates in a process?
+    - we know that the height and weight were measured in the course of some health care encounter, which would typically have start and end dates.
+        - Is that precise enough for a multi-day inpatient encounter.
+        - What about instantiating mass and length measurement processes with start dates?
+Is that too heavyweight?
+		- What about the temporality of the BMI?
+Is it important to so when it was calculated?
+When it was true?
+(Does that require time stamps?
+Time stamped measurement datums seem heavyweight, n that they would require "another" part to actually bear the BMI value)

 ```
     # baseURI: https://www.whitehouse.gov#